 In today’s world, where businesses are overwhelmed with information, the ability to intelligently sift through and utilize data distinguishes successful companies from the rest.
 Indeed, this is precisely where knowledge management (KM) excels.
 Now more than ever, cutting-edge KM strategies are harnessing the synergy of emerging technologies.
 At the forefront are three pivotal technologies: artificial intelligence, data analytics, and knowledge graphs.
 This technological synergy is undeniably transforming the landscape of knowledge management.
 Furthermore, these groundbreaking advancements in automating KM are more than just pushing boundaries.
 In fact, they are redefining how companies leverage their collective intelligence to drive innovation and assure a competitive edge.

 In this article, I’ll look at the essential features of KM automation.
 Also, I’ll detail the explosive synergism of AI, data science, and graph tech.
 Moreover to fully leverage these data-intensive technological advancements, I’ll explain the importance of taking on a data-centric mindset for implementing knowledge management automation versus an application-centric approach.
-Lastly, I’ll provide 12 examples of how data-intensive industries such as supply chain and ecommerce can leverage knowledge management automation.
+Lastly, I’ll provide eight examples of how data-intensive industries such as supply chain and ecommerce can leverage knowledge management automation.

 - 1. Knowledge Management Basics and the Essential Automation Features For Business Success.